Stopping the Unconstitutional Wage Tax...

 2. That which constitutes, or is regarded as, an equivalent; that which makes good the lack or variation of something else; that which compensates for loss or privation; amends; remuneration; recompense.

-Up to this 1898, wages has been as it states in the 1898 definition, a compensation paid for labor.
-It was never considered a gain to the person to whom it was paid.
+Up to 1898, wages have been as it states in the 1898 definition, a compensation paid for labor.
+It was never considered a gain for the person to whom it was paid.

 Amendment 16 grants to Congress, the power to tax Incomes, from whatever source derived.

 A power not granted to Congress is the power to define or re-define what is income.
 Congress possesses no authority to define what is income; only to tax that which is a gain.
-Therefore; Congress is not authorized the power to include —Wages; and tax it as though it were a form of gain to the employee.
+The Constitution does not grant to Congress the power to include —Wages with income; and tax it as though it were a form of gain to the employee.

 With respect to labor, income is "the gain which proceeds from labor" (1898 definition).
-When the employer receives more value from the employee labor; it is the employer who has gained from the labor received.
+When the employer receives more value from the employee labor than they pay to the employee; it is the employer who has gained from the labor received.
 The employer, then, owes income tax on that gain from their employees' labor.

 [End Page Content]